 Two of your first-year courses will be taught in a small section of about 20 students, providing personal interaction with professors, an informal learning atmosphere that encourages in-depth discussion and analysis, and the opportunity to bond with classmates who will be friends and professional colleagues for years to come.

-Once you have conquered your first-year requirements, you will have access to more than 100 upper-level courses in a variety of practice areas, from antitrust law to sports law.
+Once you have conquered your first-year requirements, you will have access to more than 100 upper-level courses in a variety of practice areas.
 Many are seminars, simulation courses, directed research or clinics.